BVI Yacht Charter Guide - After Irma

 Lobster on Anegada is so celebrated it has earned itself its own festival, with November 2016 marking its fourth appearance as numerous top quality restaurants and bars dish up their speciality to the sound of Caribbean bands and dancers.

-The extraordinary waterfront resort combines water sports, excursions and fantastic restaurants to create a utopian setting on the island of Virgin Gorda.
+The extraordinary waterfront resort offers a spectacular pool, watersports, and a superb restaurant to create a luxury setting on the island of Virgin Gorda.

 Two of the best known snorkelling spots in the BVI combine near Norman Island, the alleged inspiration for the Treasure Island tale.
 The rock formations, coated in colourful fish and marine life, provide an unforgettable setting for some exploration.